MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-displayname-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the DisplayName property of a FaxDoc object.
-The DisplayName property is a null-terminated string that contains the name to associate with the fax document.' ms.assetid: 'cc96c3b9-c3a5-43b4-b9c1-0b149b6ee212'
+Description: Sets or retrieves the DisplayName property of a FaxDoc object.
+The DisplayName property is a null-terminated string that contains the name to associate with the fax document. ms.assetid: cc96c3b9-c3a5-43b4-b9c1-0b149b6ee212
-title: 'FaxDoc.DisplayName property'
+title: FaxDoc.DisplayName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.DisplayName property